Jinny Beyer: Quilting career

 She entered Good Housekeeping's 1978 Great American Quilt Contest, and earned national recognition with her first prize victory with her hand-pieced Ray of Light quilt that had American and batik prints.
 Beyer took ten consecutive months to complete the quilt.
 She authored her first book, Patchwork Patterns, in 1979 and specialized in drafting techniques.
 Beyer's second book, The Quilter's Album of Blocks and Borders, in 1980 rationalizes a system proposed by a small number of individuals of eight patterns, and featured 532 pieced block designs and 212 border designs.
 She wrote a third book, The Quilter's Album of Blocks and Borders, in 1982 to inspire others to produce their own quilt designs.
-Other books that Beyer authored on the history of quilting and techniques include Medallion Quilts in 1982, The Scrap Look in 1985, Color Confidence for Quilters in 1992, Soft-Edge Piecing in 1995, Designing Tessellations in 1999, Quiltmaking by Hand: Simple Stitches, Exquisite Quilts in 2004, Patchwork Puzzle Balls in 2005, the encyclopedic The Quilter's Album of Patchwork Patters: More than 4050 Pieced Blocks for Quilters in 2009 by Breckling Press, and The Golden Album Quilt in 2010.
+Other books that Beyer authored on the history of quilting and techniques include Medallion Quilts in 1982, The Scrap Look in 1985, Color Confidence for Quilters in 1992, Soft-Edge Piecing in 1995, Designing Tessellations in 1999, Quiltmaking by Hand: Simple Stitches, Exquisite Quilts in 2004, Patchwork Puzzle Balls in 2005, the encyclopedic The Quilter's Album of Patchwork Patterns,: More than 4050 Pieced Blocks for Quilters in 2009 by Breckling Press, and The Golden Album Quilt in 2010.

-She was the first quilter to have her independent line of fabrics after she began designing for V.I.P. by Cranston fabric, and introduced the Jinny Bayer Collection for RJR Fabrics in 1985.
+She was the first quilter to have her independent line of fabrics after she began designing for V.I.P. by Cranston fabric, and introduced the Jinny Beyer Collection for RJR Fabrics in 1985.
 Beyer had designed more than 2,000 fabrics by 2000, and averaging four to six collections every year.
 She filmed three videos on quilting between 1987 and 1991, and works as a teacher locally and internationally in countries such as Asia, Australia, New Zealand, Europe, Canada, and Iceland.
 She ran the Jinny Beyer Seminar on Hilton Head Island, South Carolina from 1981 to 2009, and lectured at an artist and mathematics convention in Stockholm on symmetry in 2000.
 Beyer was invited to teach at an Australian quilt seminar from 2010 to 2015 and in Ukraine for three years.
 She also appeared on internet and HGTV television programs to share her methodology and her color and designs to a wider audience.

 Personal life

-She has been married to John Beyer since in 1962, and the couple have two sons from the marriage.
-Beyer is an avid gardener, plays the sitar, takes parts in debates, Little Theater, and took up running at the age of 40.
+She was married to John Beyer in 1962 until his death in 2020.
+The couple had two sons (Sean and Darren) and one daughter (Kiran) from the marriage.
+Beyer is an avid gardener, plays the sitar, takes parts in debates, and took up running at the age of 40.